Staying Safe From Animals On Roads

 - To protect themselves, defensive drivers adapt their speed to conditions and keep alert for wildlife.

-- Slowing down a touch gives you and therefore the animal longer to react – Be especially cautious at the hours of darkness
+- Slowing down a touch gives you and therefore the animal longer to react – Be especially cautious during the hours of darkness

 - Be aware of your surroundings.